themizzi/themizzi.github.io.old/_posts/2020-04-05-buffalo-chicken-mac-and-cheese.md

 ![Buffalo Chicken Mac & Cheese](/images/buffalo-chicken-mac-and-cheese2.jpg){:class="recipe-header"}
 ![Buffalo Chicken Mac & Cheese](/images/buffalo-chicken-mac-and-cheese3.jpg){:class="recipe-header"}

-Quarntine kitchen got me to put this dish together.
-I was craving some velveeta shells and cheese, but also felt that was a little too easy with all this time on our hands.
-The buffalo sauce adds a good kick that isn't too much for the light hearted, but you can add more hot sauce while eating to spice it up even more.
+Quarantine kitchen got me to put this dish together.
+I was craving some Velveeta shells and cheese, but also felt that was a little too easy with all this time on our hands.
+The buffalo sauce adds a good kick that isn't too much for the light-hearted, but you can add more hot sauce while eating to spice it up even more.